So what are the course costs associated with this subject?

 The free etextbooks have made a huge difference to me both financially and academically.
 Each of my textbooks would have cost £30-£70 and I saved around £250 in the last year alone.

 Today’s students want digital options and forward-looking institutions offer solutions.
-Kortext users can access textbooks and other study materials at any time from their personal device, whether home for the Christmas holidays or spending a weekend abroad with a friend.
+Kortext users can access etextbooks and other study materials at any time from their personal device, whether home for the Christmas holidays or spending a weekend abroad with a friend.

-If tuition fees are to remain at current levels with the likelihood of further rises, the most astute institutions will strive to add value wherever possible – through improved support, digital innovation, personalised learning and overall cost savings.
-Find out more about how universities can improve the student experience by downloading ‘University of the Future: Transforming Learning and Improving Value’.
+If tuition fees are to remain at current levels with the likelihood of further rises, the most astute universities will strive to add value wherever possible – through improved support, digital innovation, personalised learning and overall cost savings.
+Find out more about how universities can improve the student learning experience by downloading ‘University of the Future: Transforming Learning and Improving Value’.